AlexanderEllis/blog/content/posts/taking-over-my-clipboard.md

 Two of the good things about JavaScript are that it runs on your computer and it's easily inspectable.
 I've worked with JavaScript quite a bit, but I've never modified a user's copy command.
 Out of curiousity I inspected the page to see if I could figure how they were doing this.

-My first instinct was that they were using some genericly named "copy-copyright" library somewhere, so I inspected the HTML.
+My first instinct was that they were using some generically named "copy-copyright" library somewhere, so I inspected the HTML.
 JavaScript tags usually come at the end of the page, so straight to the bottom.

 ![Screenshot of the HTML of site with the JS script visible](script-tag.png)